site-logo

 Subcommittee Goals

-The RIC has three subcommittees:
+The RIC had three subcommittees in 2022:

 Partnerships, collaborations and outreach to underrepresented groups